davidkuster/k8s-tips/README.md

 - If you only access k8s for a single team, the `-aa` or `-bb` differentiator is probably unnecessary.

 - If you'd prefer a couple less keystrokes per command something like `k-*` or `k*` instead of `k8s-*` is viable.
-However, in the example above the alias for prod is `k8s-aa-production`.
+However, note that in the example above the alias for prod is `k8s-aa-production`.
 I intentionally made it longer to not only accurately match the real namespace, but also to give myself a couple extra mental cycles as I type it out to ensure that, actually yes, I do want to run this command against _production_. :)

 Regardless, the idea of the command indicating the env is to me the key part of this.